 I didn’t shop on a dealer’s website, I used an independent service.
 On their website, you can pick any vehicle that you want.
 Then you select the color, equipment, and accessories.

 Once you’re done making your selections, you’ll see the final price.
 I compared the price online using Kelly Blue Book and Edmonds and these sites confirmed that I was getting an incredible deal!

 The advantages to using an independent service over going through a dealer’s Internet sales department are these.
 An independent service has access to the inventories of hundreds of dealers so your chances of getting exactly what you want are much greater.
 And an independent service operates under different conditions and philosophies than a dealer.

 If you want to buy something online, pick it up at your local store, and not pay for shipping, you can do that too!
 Nearly every major store has this service.

 Walmart was one of the first to have this service.
 What’s great about it is that your entire order is shipped to the store nearest your home for FREE!
 If you are unhappy with your purchase for any reason, you can simply return it to the store and get a full refund.

-This service enables you to shop from home, order what you want without the hassles of shopping at the store, and have it delivered and waiting for you to pick up.
+This service enables you to shop from home, order what you want without the hassles of shopping at the store, and have it delivered and waiting for you to pick it up.